mym0404/react-native-naver-map/CONTRIBUTING.md

 **Architecture Convert**

-- `new`: convert example project to new architecture
-- `old`: convert example project to old architecture
-- `new:pod`: convert example project to new architecture with pod install
+- `new`: convert example project to new architecture if needed (gradlew clean, install pod)
-- `old:pod`: convert example project to old architecture with pod install
+- `old`: convert example project to old architecture if needed (gradlew clean, install pod)

 **Util**